elarevzin/crm-ticket-hub-app/README.md

 #### Built With
 This project was built with the following tools and frameworks:

-Spring Boot
+- Spring Boot
-Spring Data JPA
+- Spring Data JPA
-Maven
+- Maven

+#### Assumptions for phase I

+- CRM tickets will be queried mostly aggregated by error code and provider name , more on-demand aggregations can be added in the following phases.
+- All users of the application are granted the same viewing permissions.
+- No authentication flows are required at this stage